Conisbrough: Education

 Conisbrough has one secondary school, the De Warenne Academy (formerly Northcliffe School).
 The Emmanuel Schools Foundation's scheme to turn Northcliffe into an academy was scrapped after protests by parents, students and staff, despite the backing of former Conisbrough councillor Aidan Rave and former Doncaster Mayor Martin Winter.

 Primary education in Conisbrough is provided by Ivanhoe Academy, Castle Academy (formerly Station Road School), Morley Place Academy, Rowena Academy and Balby Street Primary.

 Further education has been available at the De Warrene Academy from 2010, but some people in the village attend Dearne Valley College, Doncaster College or other colleges further afield.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor and the local relay TV transmitters.

+Local radio stations are BBC Radio Sheffield, Heart Yorkshire, Greatest Hits Radio Yorkshire, Hits Radio South Yorkshire, and Sine FM, a community based station which broadcast from Doncaster.

+The town is served by the local newspaper, Doncaster Free Press.

 Amenities

 The town lies at the junction of the A6023 and the A630 Doncaster - Rotherham road.
 To the west is Denaby Main.
-Pubs in the town include; The Eagle & Child (now closed and for sale), The Red Lion, The Lord Conyers, The Alma, Castle Bar and The Hilltop Hotel.
-October 2019 saw the opening of the first microbar “The White Lady” selling real ale and other cocktails.
 The street formerly known as Butt Hole Road, now Archers Way, is located in Conisbrough.

-Shopping

-The largest store in Conisbrough is the Sainsburys Local, which serves village residents with products required from an express supermarket.
-This was formerly the Kwik Save.
-The land was formerly the petrol station of the Booth family.

-Conisbrough had a co-op in the town centre opposite the Sainsburys Store, again used for local conveniences.
-This closed in September 2016.
-The site has since been refit and opened as a Go-Local convenience store.
-The site was originally a cinema.

-Shopping facilities include chemists (Town Centre & Doctors), florist shops, card shop, vape / smokers' store, news agents, butchers, do-it-yourself / hardware stores, estate agency / financial advisors, clothes store, bookmakers, cafe, charity shops and house clearance shop.

-Other stores include the Crusty Cob Shop, which has the bakery head office and bake house for their small local chain.
-The last bank in the town was NatWest.
-It closed in November 2015 leaving no bank.
-However, there are cash machines available 24/7 at the old bank site, Sainsbury and the post office.
-The Go-Local has a cash machine outside but only available during store hours.
-There is now an agency of Yorkshire Building Society situated in Dunstan Estate Agents, this being the only banking facility apart from the post office.